kevinctofel/Gatsby/posts/why-i-bought-a-surface-duo-or-two.md

 Wait. ".....one device per Surface Duo order."
 I ordered two of them, one for my friend and one for me.
 Both orders are in my name, so he can't trade a device in for his Duo.
 So....
 I cleaned another handset out of my gadget closet and I'm getting $400 back on the second Duo order.

 That brings my effective price down to $599 for my Duo, plus tax on the full price, making the decision a lot easier.
 Plus, as a minimalist who believes in the "one new item coming in to the house means at least one item leaving house" rule, this is a double win.
 One phone comes in and two go out.

+## One more thing....

+I've been covering the mobile industry since 2004.
+I've written countless reviews and have either owned or been sent review units for at least 100 devices, if not more.
+This isn't my first rodeo.

+So when people suggest to me that I'm wasting my money on a device, whatever it may be, my response is: *I've probably spent more money on bad gadgets that you have on good ones, so spare me the lecture.*

+And over the last 16 years of writing reviews, I've never presumed to tell people how to spend their money.
+I don't know what your requirements are so I don't do that.
+Instead, I explain how I use a device, where it works well and where it doesn't.
+What happens after that is up to you and your budget.

+I'm under no illusion that Microsoft will sell tens of millions of the Surface Duo, and frankly, I don't really care if it does or not.
+Ballmer's Microsoft might have believed that goal but Nadella's Microsoft is more realistic.